the-turing-way/the-turing-way/book/website/community-handbook/communication-channels.md

 In addition to our primary communication channels, we leverage various platforms for archiving, sharing, and preserving project-related outputs within _The Turing Way_ community, which serve as asynchronous communication channels.

+### Monthly Newsletters

-- **Monthly Newsletters:** Asynchronous communication is facilitated through ref`monthly newsletters<ch-newsletters>`, offering updates on the project's progress, achievements, and upcoming events.
+Asynchronous communication is facilitated through {ref}`monthly newsletters<ch-newsletters>`, offering updates on the project's progress, achievements, and upcoming events.
 These newsletters provide a digestible format for community members to stay informed at their own pace, offering a snapshot of recent developments within _The Turing Way_.

+### Zenodo Community Page

-- **Zenodo Community Page:** _The Turing Way_ community page on [Zenodo](https://zenodo.org/communities/the-turing-way) is the main platform to archive and preserve project-related outputs, including slide decks, reports, datasets (such as the entire GitHub repository and illustrations), and publications.
+_The Turing Way_ community page on [Zenodo](https://zenodo.org/communities/the-turing-way) is the main platform to archive and preserve project-related outputs, including slide decks, reports, datasets (such as the entire GitHub repository and illustrations), and publications.
 This platform ensures stable and citable records, enhancing accessibility and longevity.

+### GitHub Repositories

-- **GitHub Repositories:** Central to our information storage and sharing, our [GitHub repositories](https://github.com/the-turing-way) serve as the primary hub for project-related documents, resources, and collaborative efforts, offering transparency and collaboration for both synchronous and asynchronous communication.
+Central to our information storage and sharing, our [GitHub repositories](https://github.com/the-turing-way) serve as the primary hub for project-related documents, resources, and collaborative efforts, offering transparency and collaboration for both synchronous and asynchronous communication.

 ### The Turing Way Book Chapters